Patrice Lumumba: Historiography

 Full accounts of Lumumba's life and death were printed within weeks of his demise.
 Beginning in 1961 and continuing for several years thereafter, some biographies on him were published.
 Most were highly partisan.
 Several early works on the Congo Crisis also discussed Lumumba at length.
 In the years after his death, misconceptions of Lumumba persisted by both his supporters and his critics.
 Serious study of him faded over the following decades.
 Academic discussion of his legacy was largely limited until the later stages of Mobutu's rule in the Congo; Mobutu's opening of the country to multi-party politics beginning in 1990 revived interest in Lumumba's death.

 Belgian literature in the decades following the Congo Crisis portrayed him as incompetent, demagogic, aggressive, ungrateful, undiplomatic, and communist.
 Most Africanists of the 20th century, such as Jean-Claude Willame, viewed Lumumba as an intransigent, unrealistic idealist without any tangible programme who distanced himself from his contemporaries and alienated the Western world with radical anti-colonial rhetoric.
 They saw him as greatly responsible for the political crisis that resulted in his downfall.
 A handful of other writers, such as Jean-Paul Sartre, shared the belief that Lumumba's goals were unattainable in 1960 but nevertheless viewed him as a martyr of Congolese independence at the hands of certain Western interests and the victim of events over which he had little control.
-According to sociologist Ludo De Witte, both of these perspectives overstate the political weaknesses and isolation of Lumumba.
+According to sociologist De Witte, both of these perspectives overstate the political weaknesses and isolation of Lumumba.

 A conventional narrative of Lumumba's premiership and downfall eventually emerged; he was an uncompromising radical who provoked his own murder by angering domestic separatists.
 Within Belgium, the popular narrative of his death implicated the involvement of some Belgian individuals, but stressed that they were acting "under orders" of African figures and that the Belgian government was uninvolved.
 Some Belgian circles peddled the notion that the United States—particularly the Central Intelligence Agency—had arranged the killing.

 This narrative was challenged by De Witte's 2001 work, The Assassination of Patrice Lumumba, which provided evidence that the Belgian government—with the complicity of the United States, the United Kingdom, and the UN—was largely responsible for his death.
 Media discussion of Lumumba, spurred by the release of the book as well as a feature film in 2000, Lumumba, became significantly more positive afterwards.
 A new narrative subsequently emerged, holding Western espionage at fault for Lumumba's death, and emphasising the threat his charismatic appeal posed to Western interests.
 Lumumba's role in the Congolese independence movement is well-documented, and he is typically recognised as its most important and influential leader.
 His exploits are usually celebrated as the work of him as an individual and not that of a larger movement.